Building a Personal Fitness Assistant with OpenClaw

 /easy_run 8km tomorrow

-Current Directory Structure
+Current Directory Structure (Clean and Comfortable)

-The entire project currently looks roughly like this:
+The whole project currently looks like this:

 ~/.openclaw/workspace/

-├── SOUL.md # AI Personality Definition
+├── SOUL.md # AI personality and behavior guidelines

-├── USER.md # User Information
+├── USER.md # User information

 └── skills/